 - Establish organization-wide alignment around your growth plan.
 When you have system-wide alignment around your annual growth plans and a strategy in place for how to meet a set of trackable and measurable goals, your health system will be able to rally around those goals and work together towards success.

-While distance is a strong indicator of market share, you can't rely on distance alone and neglect other considerations.
-Market share is a driven by several key factors —distance to patients, quality, Case Mix Index, patient satisfaction, public perception, and physician capacity.
+While distance is one driver of market share, you can't rely on distance alone and neglect other considerations.
+Market share is a affected by several key factors —distance to patients, quality, Case Mix Index, patient satisfaction, public perception, and physician capacity.